Wufler/Wufler/README.md

 # 👋 Hi there

 - 🔭 I’m currently working on HTML, CSS and JavaScript
-- 🌱 I’m currently studying at school
+- 🌱 Currently studying programming at school
-- 📫 How to reach me: [wolfeybusiness@outlook.com](mailto:wolfeybusiness@outlook.com)
+- 📫 How to reach me: [wolfeybusiness@outlook.com](mailto:wolfeybusiness@outlook.com) or Wolfey#0454

 ## 🔗 Links